deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 }
 ```

-In android and iOS, you can easily start threads or offload blocking tasks to other threads,
+In Android and iOS, you can easily start threads or offload blocking tasks to other threads,
 but on desktop, each call blocked the main process **and** led to an unresponsive experience.
-Even though the communication between our main and UI process was already using async electron IPC,
+Even though the communication between our main and UI process was already using async Electron IPC,
-electron froze the UI process every time the main process was blocked.
+Electron froze the UI process every time the main process was blocked.

 Out of these and other frustrations, the idea for a new way to talk to core was born.

+## The history of our JSON-RPC interface

 First there was only talk, like there were discussions of what wire format to use: CBOR, message-pack or just plain JSON.

-## The history of our JSON-RPC interface

 Then treefit started writing a deltachat-command-API project which was passing requests and answers over JSON.
 There were two goals: make desktop development easier and to make the experiment of a KaiOS client possible [^kaios].